matthewgoerg/hive-rstudio/hive.md

 This table is 197 million rows long.
 Even though we built a cluster, it is a good idea to test out our machine learning pipeline on a subset of the data.
 Once, we know it's working, we can go back and run it on our entire data.
 The following code will randomly sample 100,000 rows from click_data into a new table called click_sample.
+While we are doing this, I'm going to replace NULL integer values with 0 and empty strings with the word "EMPTY".

 ```hiveql
 DROP TABLE IF EXISTS click_sample;